Fitness Model Bakhar Nabieva Shows How She Earned Nickname ‘Miss Iron Bum’ With Racy Instagram Shot

 Bahkar shares plenty of videos showing her workouts and what it takes to maintain such a physique.
 She’s been seen pumping iron in the gym and going through all kinds of other rigorous exercises, and the model frequently shares the fruits of that labor with her fans in the form of revealing selfies and gym snaps.

-Bakhar’s Instagram posts and YouTube videos now regularly attract viral attention, and she appears to be cashing in off of that attention.
+Bakhar’s Instagram posts and YouTube videos now regularly attract viral attention, and she appears to be cashing in on that attention.
 Nabieva regularly shares sponsored posts on Instagram, using her amazing physique to sell everything from fashion and swimwear to fitness supplements.

 This is likely a very lucrative endeavor for the young bodybuilder, who is among the most-followed fitness models in the world.
 Industry experts say that Instagram influencers generally earn $1,000 for every 100,000 for their sponsored posts, so Bakhar likely nets somewhere north of $20,000 for every posts she makes.
 She could be getting even more for the industry-specific products she pitches, including workout gear and supplements.